sidd6p/AWS-Image-Classification/README.md

-# This is Flower classifiaction project for the Amazon AI Programming with Python Nanodegree on Udacity
+# This is Image classifiaction project for the Amazon AI Programming with Python Nanodegree on Udacity
+> This project use flower dataset for classification, but it can be use for any dataset as long as dataset is in correct format and structured into correct directory hierarchical.
+Look into "CMD-Line/flowers_dataset_small" for understanding the dateset hierarchical

 ![image](https://user-images.githubusercontent.com/91800813/234004940-2619b469-1e93-4b3b-893a-dfb54ac050a5.png)